Many veterans that attend college are in need of housing.

 The Heroes Center Services

-The Heroes Center is currently undergoing renovations to provide shelter to student veterans attending, or wanting to attend, Guilford Technical Community College.
-Next, the Center has ambitious plans to finish a camp that will help thousands of veterans transition toward healthy, productive lives.
+The Heroes Center is currently undergoing renovations to provide shelter to student veterans attending, or wanting to attend, Guilford Technical Community College (GTCC).
+14% of GTCC veterans surveyed last fall, said “they were homeless or in need of housing during their time at GTCC.”
+Of all veterans surveyed, 59% would use the camp housing if they were in need.
 The camp is ideally located minutes from the GTCC campus and downtown High Point.
 Outdoor sports, including hunting and fishing, are minutes away.

 A 501(c)3, Non-Profit Dedicated to Military Warriors & Their Loved Ones Tax ID #46-2087180

-The Heroes Center is a non-profit organization whose mission is to serve, support and strengthen student veterans and their families with programs, services, events and resources.
-By housing student veterans, hosting retreats and providing access to professional counseling in a peaceful, nurturing environment, we help veterans re-establish themselves in society.
-At the Heroes Center, veterans can, once again, find their place in a community surrounded by their peers.
+The Heroes Center is a non-profit organization whose mission is to serve, support, and strengthen student veterans with programs, services, events, and resources.
+By housing student veterans in a community of their peers, hosting activities, and providing access to professional resources in a peaceful and nurturing environment, the Heroes Center helps veterans transition successfully from military to civilian life.

 Transition to Civilian Life

 The challenges of transitioning back to civilian life after a tour of duty can be overwhelming.
 Many of our veterans have been exposed to life-or-death situations and are still haunted by ghosts of their time in the service.
 Coping can push their psychological capacities to the limit, and as a result, many veterans are suffering from homelessness, drug addiction, alcoholism and depression.
-The Heroes Center community will offer support services to vets to make this transition easier.
+The Heroes Center will take one of those barriers away, by offering housing to vets to make this transition easier.

 Home • Educate • Renew • Opportunity